muratk5n/thirdwave/en/README.md

 ---

-Damns are mostly built for needs other than power apparetly

 "Out of the 38,000 large scale dams registered by the International Commission on Large Dams (ICOLD), an international organization that sets the standards for dams, 50 percent are used for irrigation, 18